bananaturtlesandwich/Blue-Fire-Randomiser/README.md

 For a roadmap and my thought process check out the [wiki](https://github.com/bananaturtlesandwich/Blue-Fire-Randomiser/wiki)

-Remember this application was written using the dotnet 4.7.2 framework in order to support .uasset file editing in [UAssetAPI](https://github.com/atenfyr/UAssetAPI) by [atenfyr](https://github.com/atenfyr) so you will need to install the appropriate runtime from [here](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net472) in order to run it
+Remember this application was written using dotnet 6 so you will need to install the appropriate runtime from [here](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net472) in order to run it

+The main dependency of this program is UAssetAPI

 # Usage Guide
 - Open BlueFireRando.exe and you will be greeted with the menu.